 - Feed them small insects occasionally if they don’t catch enough on their own.

-- For Mexican butterworts, mimic their native tropical climates with bright light and slightly alkaline soil.
+- For the Mexican variety, mimic their native tropical climates with bright light and slightly alkaline soil.

 - During colder months, reduce watering for temperate species as they enter a dormant state.